103rd Field Artillery Regiment: Post–World War II (1945 to 2001)

-In May 1968 the Headquarters and Headquarters Battery of the XLIII Corps Artillery was redesignated as the Headquarters and Headquarters Battery of the 103d Field Artillery Group to provide commanded and control of the 1st/103d and the 2nd/103d.
+On 1 May 1968 the Headquarters and Headquarters Battery of the XLIII Corps Artillery was redesignated as the Headquarters and Headquarters Battery of the 103d Artillery Group to provide commanded and control of the 1st/103d and the 2nd/103d.
+Soon afterwards, it became the 103rd Field Artillery Group on 1 March 1972.
+In October 1979 the 103d Field Artillery Group was redesignated as the 103d Field Artillery Brigade.
 The 103d FA Brigade also had operational control of three other field artillery battalions under the CAPSTONE program which integrated Regular Army, Army Reserve, and National Guard units.
-In October 1979 the 103d Field Artillery Group was redesignated as the 103d Field Artillery Brigade.
-While the 103d FA Brigade shared the same numerical designation as the 103d FA Regiment, it did not share the same lineage and honors as it was a newly created unit.
+While the 103d FA Brigade shared the same numerical designation as the 103d FA Regiment, it did not share the same lineage and honors as it traced its history to Headquarters, 68th Field Artillery Brigade, constituted 13 February 1929 in the Rhode Island National Guard, which in 1942 had become 43rd Infantry Division Artillery.

 As of 1984 the 1st and 2nd Battalions were part of the 103rd Field Artillery Brigade, headquartered at Providence, both equipped with 155-mm towed artillery pieces.

 The 2d Battalion, 103d Field Artillery Regiment was inactivated in September 1991.
 The 1-103d remained under the 103d Field Artillery Brigade.
 In the late 1990s the Cranston Street Armory in Providence was closed and the headquarters of the 103d Field Artillery Brigade, as well as the Headquarters Battery, Battery A, and Service Battery of the 1st-103d, were relocated to the Armory of Mounted Commands on North Main Street in Providence.
 Battery B of the 1-103d was located at a former Nike missile site in North Smithfield and Battery C was located in Bristol adjacent to the Rhode Island Veterans Home.

 Recent conflicts (2001 to present)

-Elements of the 1st Battalion, 103d Field Artillery Regiment were mobilized for service in Iraq and Kuwait during Operation Iraqi Freedom.
+Elements of the 1st Battalion, 103d Field Artillery Regiment were mobilized for service in Iraq and Kuwait during the Iraq War (U.S. phase, 2003-2010).
 From January 2004 to April 2005 batteries A and B of the 1-103d served on active duty and supported combat operation in Iraq for nearly 13 of the 15-month mobilization.
 On 3 December 2014, Battery A (Forward) was awarded the Meritorious Unit Commendation along with the 1st Battalion, 206th Field Artillery Regiment for meritorious service during the deployment.